 16. Explain events in React

 In React, specific reactions like the keypress, mouse hover, clicks, etc. trigger reactions known as events.
 An event argument contains its own set of properties and behavior, capable of being accessed by the event handler alone.
 Events are passed as functions and named using the camelCase.
+This is a part of the important Reactjs interview questions list.

 17. What do you mean by Flux?